If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 An adoption order would mean that you were no longer the legal mother or father of the baby.
 A new family would become the baby’s parents.
 Your child will take someone else’s surname and assume the same rights and privileges as if they had been born to them.

 To protect the child, all adoptions must be arranged by an approved adoption agency, which can make full enquiries about the new parents, unless your child is to be adopted by a close relative.
 All adoptions must be agreed by the courts.

 Even if you’re under 18, the final decision is up to you – not your parents.
 Your social worker should make sure that the decision about adoption really is yours and yours alone.
-If you feel like you’re being pressured into a decision that you’re not happy with, you can contact any of the organisations listed below.

 If you are not married and the father is not named on the birth certificate, his formal permission isn’t necessary.
 The social worker will want to contact him, if possible, as the adoption agency and the court will want some information on the father and his family health/medical history.
 This is so they can pass it on to the adopters and the child.
 However, you won’t be forced to reveal the father’s identity.

 If you are married, or if the father is named on the birth certificate, his agreement to the adoption is necessary.